Homemade Holiday Love

 Every year we give my in laws a bottle of wine as part of their Christmas present.
-They love this although I think its a bit outdated to give wine a a gift.
-They on the other hand love their wine and look forward to adding to their collection every Christmas.
+They love this although I think it’s a bit outdated to give wine as a gift.
+They, on the other hand, love their wine and look forward to adding to their collection every Christmas.
 This year I wanted to spice things up a bit and personalize that “boring” bottle!

 This easy and quick bottle wrapper can be used for any type of liquor.
 Really dresses up that bottle of wine and adds an extra touch to an otherwise outdated gift.